jianli/git-get-merge/README.md

 usage: git get-merge <sha> [branch]

-Attempt to find when commit <sha> was merged to <branch>, where <branch> is "master" by default.
+Attempt to find when commit <sha> was merged to <branch>, where <branch> is `master` by default.
 Two methods are used:

 # method 1